KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/2-kcl-basics.md

 KCL supports `int`, `float`, `bool` and `string` as the built-in types.

 Other types are defined in the packages that are imported into the application configuration files.
-One such example would be the `AppConfiguration` object (or `Container`, `Probe`, `Port` object, etc) that are defined in the `catalog` repository.
+One such example would be the `AppConfiguration` object (or `Container`, `Probe`, `Port` object, etc) that are defined in the `kam` repository.

 ## Lists and maps